-If you don’t feel comfortable doing the purchase yourself, your web designer will usually be quite happy to help you with it, but ALWAYS make sure that you are the owner of the domain name – make sure your name and are filled in and your bank card is used.
-This can’t be stressed enough.
-Unscrupulous people and companies can hold your domain name hostage if relationships go sour, and there will really be nothing you can do to get it back if it’s not in your name.
-You’ll have to start over with another domain name, potentially losing all the hard work that’s gone into building up your website and brand, possibly over many years.
+If you don't feel comfortable doing the purchase yourself, your web designer will usually be quite happy to help you with it, but ALWAYS make sure that you are the owner of the domain name - make sure your name is on the account and your bank card is used..
+This can't be stressed enough.
+Unscrupulous people and companies can hold your domain name hostage if relationships sour, and there will really be nothing you can do to get it back if it's not in your name.
+You'll have to start over with another domain name, potentially losing all the hard work that's gone into building up your website and brand, possibly over many years.

 DON’T FORGET TO RENEW!

 If you forget to renew your domain name in time, then the domain name becomes openly available for anyone to buy.

 Generally if your bank card has not changed, re-registration will happen automatically if it's set to do so in your account with your registrar, and you'll usually get a fair few reminders from your registrar too, but there have been some spectacular renewal forgets.
 It happened to google.com in 2015 and to hotmail.co.uk in 2003.

 With google.com the $12 transaction fee went through Google's own domain name registrar service, but the sale was then cancelled within a minute.
 The very temporary owner was compensated by Google by $6006.13 – spelling Google as a good will gesture.
 Microsoft wasn't so lucky and they had to ask to buy the domain back from the new owner.